-Climate change is a major security threat, but it can’t be solved with the 20th century’s nuclear technologies.
-On her return from meeting people trying to revive abandoned villages left contaminated by the Fukushima nuclear disaster, Rebecca Johnson raises concerns about plans for a new generation of nuclear power reactors in Britain, starting with Hinkley C.
+The stories of people trying to revive abandoned villages left contaminated by the Fukushima nuclear disaster raise concerns about plans for a new generation of nuclear power reactors in Britain, starting with Hinkley C.

 I visited Fukushima together with doctors from Australia, India, Britain, Germany, Canada, Finland and the United States.
 We had earlier been in Hiroshima for a meeting of the International Physicians for the Prevention of Nuclear War.
 Our trip, which took a couple of hours by train and bus from Tokyo, was organised by a group of Japanese physicians (PANW), who had arranged for us to meet local doctors, farmers and politicians.

 The fields, homes and roadside verges as the bus left Fukushima City were immaculately tidy, as expected in Japan.
 This was the familiar rural landscape of Japan – pretty houses interspersed with fluorescent green rice paddies or dark green soya bean fields, with long greenhouse frames or poly-tunnels of tomatoes, peppers, cucumbers and other summer vegetables.